aminblm/hackathonhut/README.md

 #### Interesting Newsletter Subscriptions
 - [Usersnap Collection](https://usersnap.com/blog/web-development-newsletters/) : 20+ fantastic web development newsletters worth reading.
 - [Medium](https://medium.com/) : Subscribe to medium to have emails about what is trending on the platform.
+#### Interesting Websites
+-[Unicorns](http://fortune.com/unicorns/) : They’re called “unicorns”—private companies valued at $1 billion or more.
+The billion-dollar technology startup was once the stuff of myth.
+Today they're seemingly everywhere, backed by a bull market and a new generation of disruptive technology.
 ## Other topics